What is a stroke?

 Many different symptoms can occur, depending on which part of your brain isn't getting enough blood:

 Brain swelling (edema) can result from a severe stroke.
 It causes symptoms several hours to a day or two later.
 You may become confused or go into a coma.
-Brain swelling is one of the main reasons a stroke can be fatal.
+Brain swelling is one of the main reasons people die from a stroke.

 What are the long-term problems after a stroke?